What is SURIM?

 Most students will be divided into groups depending on their mathematical interest and background.
 Each of these groups will work closely with graduate student mentors.
 The group project topics will be determined by the SURIM graduate student mentors, and the participants will choose which project(s) they prefer in the first week of the program.
 Other students may want to work one-on-one with a faculty member, and should have some idea of their project at the time they apply.
 Students applying for individual project should also obtain the approval of the professor with whom they are planning to do research.

 There will be a couple of formal meetings with mentors each week.
 At the start, the mentors will lay out the beginning of the project, and the groups will decide how best to begin.
-Each group will prepare presentations to the entire institute each week, giving status reports to their peers working on different problems.
-Remember: Communicating difficult ideas is essential to doing and teaching mathematics!
-Much of the week will be spent working individually and in groups, and in informal discussions with mentors.
+Much of the usual week will be spent working individually and in groups, and in informal discussions with mentors.
 There will be roughly two additional events per week.
 Some will be introductions to research tools (from writing with LaTeX to the use of various software packages).
 Others will be lectures from researchers in academia and industry on what research is actually about—how it is done, how to do it, and what it is like.
 The SURIM group will also have access to various classrooms during the summer.
 To get a better idea of SURIM’s week-to-week structure, and for examples of faculty talks, please see the Archive

 Below are the criteria you must meet in order to qualify for SURIM: